valory-xyz/legacy-lockbox-solana/orca/lockbox/audits/internal/README.md

 token_vault_b.owner ?
 tick_array_lower.owner ?
 tick_array_upper.onwer ?
+To discussion.

 3. Missing rent exemption checks <br>
 ?
 In progress
 - approach (lockbox.position_accounts.push) limited 10k/(2 * sizeof(pubkey) + sizeof(u64)) ~ 138 NFT.
 So, after it the account will be filled
 we need some other solution.
 Notes: PDA account can't be > 10k. ref: https://stackoverflow.com/questions/70150946/systemprogramcreateaccount-data-size-limited-to-10240-in-inner-instructions
+To discussion.
+Status at the time of audit: will be corrected in the next version.

 4. Signed invocation of unverified programs <br>
 token_program is real token_program ?
 whirlpool_program is real whirlpool_program ?
+To discussion.

 5. Solana account confusions: the program fails to ensure that the account data has the type it expects to have. <br>
 lockbox.bridged_token_mint vs account.bridged_token_mint ? // Check that the bridged token mint account is correct pub whirlpool: Box<Account<'info, Whirlpool>> is whirlpool ?
+To discussion.

 6. Re-initiation with cross-instance confusion <br>
 Passed.
 Example: https://github.com/coral-xyz/sealevel-attacks/blob/master/programs/4-initialization/recommended/src/lib.rs